-Our commercial cloud revenue, which includes Azure, Office 365 Commercial, the commercial portion of LinkedIn, Dynamics 365, and other commercial cloud properties, was \$69.1 billion, \$51.7 billion and \$38.1 billion in fiscal years 2021, 2020, and 2019, respectively.
+Our Microsoft Cloud (formerly commercial cloud) revenue, which includes Azure and other cloud services, Office 365 Commercial, the commercial portion of LinkedIn, Dynamics 365, and other commercial cloud properties, was \$91.2 billion, \$69.1 billion and \$51.7 billion in fiscal years 2022, 2021, and 2020, respectively.
 These amounts are primarily included in Server products and cloud services, Office products and cloud services, and LinkedIn in the table above.